cindymit/LVL-Up-Video-Game-Finder/README.md

 ## Project Name

-[Video Game Finder Database] (https://github.com/cindymit/finder-api-project.git)
+Video Game Finder Database

 ## Project Description

-This database will help users look up video games by title.
-By using and extraction data from RAWG's video games database API, I made an finder with a simple and easy user interface.
+This database will help users look up video games by title by using and extracting data from RAWG's video games database API.

 ## API and Data Sample